 - No coaches in the first year at their jobs are on the NBA coaching hot seat.

-The Nets and Steve Nash, for example, parted ways just seven games into their season with a 2-5 record.
+For example, the Nets and Steve Nash parted ways just seven games into their season with a 2-5 record.
 Nash was 99-67 during his tenure in Brooklyn.

-When teams don’t live up to their NBA odds for making the postseason or winning a title, a change in head coach is one of the first places teams look at.
+When teams don’t live up to their NBA odds of making the postseason or winning a title, a change in head coach is one of the first places franchises look at.

 Here’s a list of coaches who might be on the hot seat and replacements if they’re fired.